Irfat7/ishop-client/README.md

 ## Features

-- **User Authentication and Authorization:** Securely access the platform and manage user roles for enhanced security.
+- **User Authentication and Authorization:** Securely access the platform and manage user roles for enhanced security using Firebase.

 - **Product Categorization:** Explore our extensive range of products conveniently organized into intuitive categories.

 - **Sales Event Management:** Stay updated with exciting sales events and promotions to grab the best deals.

-- **Popular Product Filtration:** Discover trending products based on popularity, reviews, and more.
+- **Popular Product Filtration:** Discover trending products based on popularity, reviews and most frequently sold.

 - **Shopping Cart and Checkout:** Seamlessly add items to your cart and breeze through the checkout process.